avisharma7/TrainingProjectPRFT/README.md

 ## Features

-- **Data Fetching:** Retrieve stock data using AlphaVantage API and convert it into CSV format.
+- **Data Fetching:** Retrieve stock data using yfinance API and convert it into CSV format.

 - **CRUD Operations:**
   - **Create:** Insert new stock data into the MySQL database.